Radiative Sky Cooling-Enabled Efficiency Improvements on Commercial Cooling Systems

 Project Benefits

 This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals.
 It will enable the measurement and verification of two promising integrations for a platform cooling technology in operational commercial settings, the results of which might not otherwise have been deployed if pursued purely through a competitive consumer market.
-SkyCool technology will help California reach policy goals set out in SB 350, AB 32, and AB 758 by reducing barriers for installing the panels in commercial systems and enable the broader adoption across California's cold chain and HVAC sectors.
+SkyCool technology will help California reach policy goals set out in SB 100, SB 350, AB 32, and AB 758 by reducing barriers for installing the panels in commercial systems and enable the broader adoption across California's cold chain and HVAC sectors.

 Lower Costs